dell/csm-docs/content/docs/getting-started/installation/offline/operator.md

 ```bash
 oc get pods -n openshift-marketplace
 ```
-If all pods are running, the Red Hat certified Operators must be visible from OperatorHub in the OpenShift Webconsole
+If all pods are running, the Red Hat certified Operators must be visible from OperatorHub in the OpenShift Web Console

 For more detailed steps on populating the OperatorHub with a new catalog, refer to the official [OpenShift documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.20/html/postinstallation_configuration/post-install-preparing-for-users#post-install-mirrored-catalogs).